slundberg/ShapleyValues.jl/README.md

 This package is designed to explain individual predictions made by regression or classification methods.
 It does this by computing the [Shapley value](https://en.wikipedia.org/wiki/Shapley_value) for each feature or group of features.
 The Shapley value comes from game theory and is an additive representation of the contribution of each feature to an arbitrarily complex function.

 This package is inspired by the paper [A General Method for Visualizing and Explaining Black-Box Regression Models](http://link.springer.com/chapter/10.1007%2F978-3-642-20267-4_3) by Strumbelj and Kononenko.
-However, it extends the ideas presented to allow for non-linear link functions from generalized linear models, and includes several performance enhancements.
+However, it extends the ideas presented to allow for any non-linear link function (such as those used in generalized linear models), and includes several performance enhancements.

 ## Installation